rikedyp/link/docs/Discussion/TechDetails.md

 # Technical Details and Limitations

-Link enables the use of text files as application source, by mapping workspace content to directories and files.
-There are some types of objects that cannot be supported, and a few other limitations that are worth discussing:
+Link enables the use of text files as application source by mapping workspace content to directories and files.
+There are some types of objects that cannot be supported, and a few other limitations to be aware of:

 ## Supported Objects